justhenner/build-a-team/README.md

 ## Description

 Build a Team generates an HTML page that displays your team.
-By following the prompts in your termnal you can build out team member information and later view the HTML that is dynamically generated.
+By following the prompts in your terminal you can build out team member information and later view the HTML that is dynamically generated.
 [Click here to view a video walk-through](https://drive.google.com/file/d/1LNcvR6PHJYeiQqbhdzicT3Sj01Cb_Gv7/view)
 ![Alt text](./assets/Screen%20Shot%202023-03-12%20at%203.41.26%20PM.png)